Why Do People Retire in Florida? 9 Things You Must Know

 3. Florida’s a lot less taxing

 Moving to the Sunshine State could save you a lot of money in taxes.
-Florida, one of our 10 most tax-friendly states for retirees, has no state income tax.
+Florida, one of the 10 most tax-friendly states for retirees, has no state income tax.
 That means no state taxes on Social Security benefits, pensions, IRAs, 401(k)s and other retirement income.
 It also has no inheritance tax or estate tax.

 But snowbirds who maintain a second home in a colder state can’t just tap their heels together to establish residency in Florida for tax purposes.
 You’ll need to show that you spend more than half the year — 183 days — in Florida.
-But don’t expect state tax auditors to take your word for it.
-For starters, keep a diary or log showing the number of days you spend in each state during the year, says Tim Steffen, director of financial planning for Robert W. Baird.
+And don’t expect state tax auditors to take your word for it.
+For starters, keep a diary or log showing the number of days you spend in each state during the year, says Tim Steffen, director of advanced planning for Robert W. Baird.

 Here's what else to do: